Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

-\begin{correctness} Observe that each di-star component of $G[V_2]$ is actually a~$P_4$ now.
+\begin{correctness} By \autoref{lemma:only_P4s_with_two_red} each connected component of $G[V_2]$ is a $P_4$ with two red vertices connected.
 Let~$F$ be a~solution.
 Label the di-star components of $G[V_2]$ as $D_1,D_2,\ldots,D_r$.
 Observe that~$F$ deletes at least one vertex in each di-star component $D_i$.

 Firstly, we construct a~directed graph $G'$ such that $V(G') = V_1$ and there is an edge $e_i = (x,y)$ in $G'$ if and only if~$F$ deletes exactly one vertex in $D_i$ and the deleted vertex is either $s_i^y$ or $l_i^y$ where $l_i^y$ is a~leaf~$y$ connects to in $D_i$ and $s_i^y$ is the~center of $D_i$ to which $l_i^y$ is connected.